 The Refrigerated Transportation Best Practices Guide assists shippers in understanding and preparing qualified – and attainable – food safety plans and transportation requirements, and offering carriers, loaders and receivers a clearer understanding of expected practices so that they can be prepared to deliver.

-The Refrigerated Transportation User Guide provides the reader with useful information to better understand and become compliant with the FDA’s recent final rule for the Sanitary Transportation of Human and Animal Food (STF).
+This summary and user guide provides the reader with useful information to better understand and become compliant with the FDA’s recent final rule for the Sanitary Transportation of Human and Animal Food (STF).
 The goals are: 1) To guide the user in a better understanding of the FDA’s STF final rule; and 2) To provide the various categories of service providers in the integrated industry, including shippers, loaders, carriers and receivers, with information that will assist with final rule compliance and adoption of industry best practices.

 About the Authors